ID & Traceability

 Timeline Towards Traceability

-Animal ID, premises identification, and movement reporting for goats are expected to become mandatory in 2018 once the regulations are published in Canada Gazette II.
+Animal ID, premises identification, and movement reporting for goats are expected to become mandatory once the regulations are published in Canada Gazette II.
 CNGF will communicate with producers and stakeholders to keep everyone abreast of developments in a timely fashion.

 Addressing Producer Needs